Luke Beveridge: Coaching career

 He began his coaching career in the Victorian Amateur Football Association competition where he coached St Bedes/Mentone Tigers to the C, B and A Grade premierships in consecutive seasons.
+2008 marks the club’s last premiership.

 The C Grade premiership team of 2006 contained both of the Western Bulldogs’ only two living premiership coaches: Beveridge (2016 AFL premiership coach) in his final VAFA game as playing coach and Paul Groves (2018 AFLW premiership coach).
 Other notable members of the successful group include young firebrand Tim McColl, a future captain of industry at The Co.
 Accountants and Business Advisors, and Tim Lamb, a former battling local player who found his niche as Assistant Coach during this period.
-Lamb’s undeniable eye for talent led him to eventually land the role of Melbourne Football Club List Manager, where he masterminded the build of the Demons’ premiership-winning team of 2021.
+Lamb's undeniable eye for talent led him to eventually land the role of Melbourne Football Club List Manager, where he masterminded the build of the Demons’ premiership-winning team of 2021.
 These and many others attribute their success in part to the guiding hand of Beveridge.